 As a service to industry, AgForce supports the GHMS through the administration and coordination of the following aspects of the scheme’s operation:

 - membership applications and renewals including stickers and temporary approvals

 - de-registration of non-complying vehicles

-- provision of current GHMS and regulation mass limits and
+- provision of current GHMS and GML and

 - administrative duties associated with the above tasks.